 The aperture allows you to control the depth of field: the part of the scene that appears sharp on the image.

-On the one hand, if you intend to show the spectator what’s happening in a larger part of the scene (increase the depth of field), you can do this by closing the diaphragm (reducing the aperture to f/8, f/11, f/16).
-In section 5 I’ll explain in detail what these f numbers are.
+On the one hand, if you intend to show the viewer what's happening in a larger part of the scene (increase the depth of field), you can do this by closing the diaphragm (reducing the aperture to f/8, f/11, f/16).
+In section 5 I'll explain in detail what these f numbers are.

 To maximize depth of field if you're using long focal lengths (70-500mm), use small apertures (f/8, f/11, f/16), and focus on a point located in the lower third of the scene.

 On the other hand, if you open the diaphragm (increasing the aperture to f/1.4, f/2.8, f/4), the depth of field decreases.
-It helps you to direct the attention of the spectator to a specific point or area of the scene.
+It helps you to direct the attention of the viewer to a specific point or area of the scene.

 The starburst effect

 If you want the Sun, Moon or any other light spot (street lamp, lighthouse, etc.) to have the starburst effect in the photo, simply use small apertures (close the diaphragm to f/8, f/11, f/16).

 In astrophotography, if you want to capture a huge number of stars, you must capture as much light as possible during the exposure.
 So use large apertures (f/2.8, f/4, depending on your lens).

 The shutter speed effects

 Depending on the shutter speed, you can freeze motion or show it.